m7a/lp-conf-cli/README.md

 code.

-In theory, displaying line numbers should also change as the window size chagnes, but despite being a good heuristics, it does not always work as expected...
+In theory, displaying line numbers should also change as the window size changes, but despite being a good heuristics, it does not always work as expected...

 ~~~